risi-kondor/GElib/python/docs/source/intro.rst

 are available through this interface.
 The documentation of the C++ API can be found in pdf format in the package's ``doc`` directory.

+GElib is currently in alpha.
+Some features described in the following may still be incomplete or untested.

 ########
 Features
 ########